Chocobozzz/PeerTube/FAQ.md

 Yes you can, but you won't be able to send data to users that watch the video in their web browser.
 The reason is they connects to peers through WebRTC whereas your BitTorrent client uses classic TCP/UDP.
 We hope to see compatibility with WebRTC in popular BitTorrent client in the future.
 See this issue for more information: https://github.com/webtorrent/webtorrent/issues/369

-## Why host on GitHub and Framagit?

-The project has initially been hosted on GitHub by Chocobozzz.
-A full migration to [Framagit](https://framagit.org/chocobozzz/PeerTube) would be ideal now that Framasoft supports PeerTube, but it would take a lot of time and is an ongoing effort.

 ## Are you going to use the Steem blockchain?